rithwikrkrishnan007/amazon-login/README.md

 8| git pull | take the changes from remote to local
 9| git branch | check the current branch
 10| git chekout branch_name | to switch between branches
-11| git checkout -b origin branch_name | to switch and create new branch 12| git push --set-upstream origin branch_name | to push the branch into remote repo
+11| git checkout -b branch_name | to switch and create new branch 12| git push --set-upstream origin branch_name | to push the branch into remote repo